The Gnoll: Rugby league

-South Wales Scorpions have played at the Gnoll since their formation in 2010.
+South Wales Scorpions played at the Gnoll from their formation in 2010 until 2013.
 The ground hosted a Wales national rugby league team match during the 2010 European Cup, where Wales defeated Ireland 31–30.
 It also hosted Ireland at the Gnoll in at the 2011 Rugby League Four Nations.
 Wales won the game by 30 points to 6.
 The stadium also hosted Wales v Cook Islands at the 2013 Rugby League World Cup; it was the smallest venue used at the tournament and only hosted a single game.

+In July 2024, the stadium became the official home ground of all Welsh national rugby league teams ran by the Wales Rugby League.

 Association football

 Welsh Premier League club Neath Athletic played at The Gnoll between 2008, and their liquidation in 2012.
 The ground hosted its first ever football match when Neath Athletic played Swansea City in a pre-season friendly in July 2008.

 Cricket

 The Gnoll started to host some Glamorgan County Championship fixtures in the 1930s, and in 1954 an indoor cricket school was opened at the site.
 However, problems with the pitch meant that from the late 1960s the ground was only used for one-day matches - in 1969 the Gnoll staged the county's first-ever home game in the Sunday League.
 In 1974, the Gnoll was dropped from the county's 1st XI fixture list, although it played host to Glamorgan's matches against the touring Australians in 1985 and 1993.
 Championship cricket returned to The Gnoll between 1986 and 1992 with Glamorgan staging five home games there, and one further first-class cricket game was played against a Young Australia team in 1995.
 Glamorgan returned to The Gnoll in August 2022, scheduling two 50-over matches in the 2022 Royal London One-Day Cup.